sigmacomputing/sigmaquickstarts/site/sigmaguides/src/09_2023_first_friday_features/09_2023_first_friday_features.md

 Sept 29:

-Zalak Trivedi: Feature Enhancement - Connection Swapping when Tagging Workbooks with Input Tables -->
+Zalak Trivedi: Feature Enhancement - Connection Swapping when Tagging Workbooks with Input Tables

+Input tables <> Databricks is now ready for beta.
+We would ideally want  SE's to try it out before we start rolling it out to customers.
+Since we had planned beta on the 14th of Sep and we are a week early.
+-->

 # (08-2023) August Highlights